realMWONE/BookStoreApp/docs/BranchingStrategy.md

     - Database branch: This is where Database layer would be implemented
     - GUI branch: This is where GUI layer would be implemented

-- Atmost 2 people work on each branch.
+- At most 2 people work on each branch.
 - All the development of code takes places in these 3 branches.
 - We merge this code into our develop branch to test our code.
 - Once the code is completed, tested and when everything works as intended, we then push that code to our master branch.